Dollar Tree same-store sales miss on Family Dollar weakness

-(Reuters) - Dollar Tree Inc (DLTR.O) reported quarterly same-store sales that missed Wall Street estimates on Wednesday, as it struggled to attract shoppers to its Family Dollar stores.
+March 4 (Reuters) - Dollar Tree Inc reported quarterly same-store sales that missed Wall Street estimates on Wednesday, as it struggled to attract shoppers to its Family Dollar stores.

 Same-store sales rose 0.4% in the fourth quarter ended Feb.
 1, falling short of the analysts’ average estimate of 1.71%, according to IBES data from Refinitiv.